Yulizzz123/Showcases/README.md

 # Showcases

+-- Project Description --

+The goal of this project was to build a game with python.

+I chose the game "hangman" as I used to play it frequently as a child.

-About this file
+-- About this Repository --

-The code of the game "hangman" is rendered in the following structure:
+The repository contains the following files:
+1. README
+2. Hangman
+- game code

+The file "Hangman" follows the structure below:

 1 Code Snippets (steps of developing the code)
 1.1   Game preparation